 Dating couples and friends

 Sometimes your friend/boyfriend/girlfriend would ask you to loan them some money, or cover their bills, or put their purchases on your credit card, or quit your job and help them with their business, or other such.
 They might say that you're practically a family, that they will help you out too when you need it, that you owe them a favor, that if you cared about them you'd do it, etc. Helping out a friend in need is a nice thing to do, but both of you need to be clear on the nature of the transaction.
 Unlike married couples, friends and dating partners do not share financial assets and have no obligations towards each other.
-For example, your boyfriend doesn't have to pay for your gas because you aren't a family, he has no financial obligations towards you, and your gas isn't his problem.
+For example, your boyfriend doesn't have to pay for your gas, even if you just spent your entire paycheck on his home repairs; he has no financial obligations towards you, and your gas isn't his problem.
 You can sue him if you feel you were taken advantage of, but it will take time and attorney fees, and you're not guaranteed to win.
 To avoid this hassle, keep your money separate from theirs, only pay your half of the shared expenses (e.g. rent or dining out), and if they want to borrow money from you - have them sign a legal contract, so that you'll get paid back.

 When you were a minor, your parents were legally required to provide you with food, shelter, clothing, medical care, education, school supplies, etc. Once you reached the age of maturity, they have no obligations towards you anymore, and you have to provide for yourself.
 Most parents don't kick their children out of the house at 12:01AM on their 18th birthday, so you might still be receiving financial support from your parents.
 However, that's a gift, and they are free to stop giving it at any point.
 Refusal to pay your bills is not a form of financial abuse, even if you have no means of supporting yourself.
 Learning to provide for yourself can be a hard transition for a young adult; if you need help, step by your local social security office, adult protective services, or a homeless shelter, to see what programs are available in your area.
 Don't let this confusion over financial obligations ruin your relationship with your parents: even if you don't love them, they're a valuable resource that you'll be needing throughout your life.
 They won't provide for you on an ongoing basis, but might bail you out in case of an emergency, would love to babysit your children and invite you for holidays, and are likely to will you their property.
 All of these things are voluntary, so your chances are higher if you ask rather than demand.